Frequently Asked Financial Aid Questions

 How do I get started on the loan process?

-I completed a FAFSA before and got student loans.
+I completed a FAFSA before and received student loans.
 Do I have to submit it again?

 I completed my FAFSA.
 What happens next?

-I already completed my FAFSA and got my offer letter in the mail.
+I already completed my FAFSA and received my offer letter.
 What do I do now?

 Please read your offer letter carefully.
-On the reverse side of your offer letter, you will find instructions detailing the steps necessary to secure your financial aid loans.
+In addition to your offered aid, this letter will also include instructions detailing the steps necessary to secure your financial aid.

 How do I defer my old student loans?